pachecowillians/svg-generator/banner/README.md

 # Banner Generator

 This project is an SVG banner generator.
-It generates banners for different sizes and saves them with the name size.svg.
+It generates banners of different sizes and random colors and saves them with the name size.svg.

+To define the size of the banner that will be generated, just define it as a tuple in the size list.

 ![250x250.svg](./img/250x250.svg)
 ![250x250.svg](./img/120x240.svg)